Flow (2024 film): Box office

 Flow has become the most-viewed theatrical film in Latvian history.
 Over 306,000 tickets were sold in Latvia, overtaking Blizzard of Souls to become the most attended film in the country's history.

 Flow became Janus Films' highest-grossing film in the U.S. with USD4 million in ticket sales, surpassing the domestic earnings of Drive My Car (2021).
 As of June 2025, it had grossed over €50 million at the global box office.
+The film became a success in Mexico, where it grossed over USD6.3 million in ticket sales.
+Zilbalodis celebrated the success in the country by screening the film for free at the Zócalo in Mexico City on 30 April 2025 in front of 15,000 people.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 87 out of 100, based on 31 critics, indicating "universal acclaim".

 Writing for The New York Times, Calum Marsh noted that "the animals act like animals, and that gives their adventure an authenticity that, in moments of both delight and peril, makes the emotion that much more powerful."
 Jake Coyle of the Associated Press called Flow the best animated film of 2024, writing that the "computer generated animation adds to its dreamy, curiously real surrealism."

 Christian Blauvelt, writing for IndieWire, gave Flow an A rating and praised it as "brimming with sentiment but not sentimentality" and compared its limited dialogue and non-anthropomorphized animals to Spirit: Stallion of the Cimarron.
 Actor and director Bill Hader named Flow his favorite film of 2024, saying that he watched it three times and that it made him want to get a cat despite being allergic to them.
 In June 2025, IndieWire ranked the film at number 26 on its list of "The 100 Best Movies of the 2020s (So Far)."
 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 224.

 Accolades

 Flow was the first Latvian production to win an Academy Award and a Golden Globe.
 It was also the first independent film to win the Academy Award for Best Animated Feature, and the second animated film to be nominated for both the Academy Award for Best International Feature Film and Best Animated Feature after Flee.
 The film's Golden Globe Award and Academy Award were featured at the Latvian National Museum of Art.
 15,000 people came over ten days to see the Golden Globe award.
 The film's win for the Independent Spirit Award for Best International Film marked the first time an animated feature to win an Independent Spirit Award for any category.